Aquafina-water-bottle/jmdict-english-yomichan/local_audio/README.md

         Of course, if you're interested in porting this to work with Android, you are always free to contribute to [AnkiConnectAndroid](https://github.com/KamWithK/AnkiconnectAndroid)!

-    1. It only has the coverage of jpod and nhk16 (which is still about 99% coverage, from personal experience).
+    1. It only has the coverage of JPod, NHK16 and select audio from Forvo (which is still about 99% coverage, from personal experience).
         To increase audio coverage,
         it would be ideal to also include an extra